Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Cancel.md

 ## Cancels Using Referenced Identifier

-A cancel request is initiated by sending the `referenceTransactionDetails` in the request and may contain the `amount` object based on the cancel type.
+A cancels request is initiated by sending the `referenceTransactionDetails` in the payload and may contain the `amount` object based on the cancel type.

 ---